The Russian Army of the Tsar in World War One from August 1, 1914 to December 15, 1917.

 General Zhilinsky, commanding against East Prussia, had visited France in 1912 when chief of general staff, and had absorbed Foch’s military beliefs, while also becoming personally committed to Russia’s undertaking for an early advance against Germany.

 Almost from the moment of declaration of war, France began to urge Russia to make this advance quickly and in strength.
 Russia responded gallantly, sacrificing her chance of massive deployment before action.
-Perhaps it need hardly be added that in Russia, as elsewhere, progressives and reactionaries were agreed on one thing, their faith in the offensive.
+Perhaps it needs hardly be added that in Russia, as elsewhere, progressives and reactionaries were agreed on one thing, their faith in the offensive.

 RUSSIA (August 1, 1914 – December 15, 1917)